 It’s a good idea to do something manually for long enough before you start automating.

 PS.
-Shout out to Markus who took over our onboarding processes at the end of 2018 and who has been the driving force behind our automation efforts.
+Shout out to Markus who took over our onboarding processes at the end of 2018 and who has been the driving force behind our user onboarding automation efforts.

 If you’re using Copper or Pipedrive as your CRM, try out Outfunnel for automating onboarding or other customer-facing processes.
 Or schedule a time with me if you’d like to discuss this on a call first.